 The Three Cs: Classes, Conferences, and Certification

-As well as reengaging, these types of group situation are a great opportunity for networking.
+As well as re-engaging, these types of group situations are a great opportunity for networking.

 Try Informational Interviews

 Done right, informational interviews can lead to employment opportunities.
-A former boss of mine was fond of interviewing as many people as he could reasonably fit into his schedule even when he was fairly certain he'd found the right person for the job.
-No, he wasn't sadistic: he would use those connections for freelance and project-based opportunities.
+One manager we know is fond of interviewing as many people as he could reasonably fit into his schedule even when he was fairly certain he'd found the right person for the job.
+No, he isn't sadistic: he uses those connections for freelance and project-based opportunities.

 Network, Network, Network